DataDog/documentation/content/en/agent/proxy.md

     option tcplog
     default_backend datadog-appsec-events

 # This is the Datadog server.
-In effect any TCP request coming
+In effect, any TCP request coming
 # to the forwarder frontends defined above are proxied to
 # Datadog's public endpoints.
 backend datadog-metrics